Guide to Basingstoke Festival

 Other things to do while you are here

 If you have some spare time in Basingstoke town centre between enjoying performances why not take in a bit of shopping?
-You can find Festival Place, The Malls and The Top of Town all walking distance from each other.
+You can find Festival Place, The Malls and The Top of Town all walking distance of each other.

 Or if you’d rather enjoy the outdoors take a stroll in Glebe Gardens or War Memorial Park both within walking distance of the town centre.
 Eastrop Park has lots for the kids including a play park, paddling pool and boating lake.